PartnerRe investor says Exor offer 'superior' to Axis deal

-PartnerRe Ltd's second-biggest shareholder said Exor SpA's offer for the Bermuda-based reinsurer was "much superior" to a deal with Axis Capital Holdings Ltd that was already on the table.
+PartnerRe Ltd's PRE.N second-biggest shareholder said Exor SpA's (EXOR.MI) offer for the Bermuda-based reinsurer was "much superior" to a deal with Axis Capital Holdings Ltd (AXS.N) that was already on the table.

 That deal, agreed in January, could be disrupted by a competing $6.4 billion, all-cash offer from Italian holding company Exor, controlled by the Agnelli family.